-This might leave you feeling quite helpless.
-You’re no data security specialist, and you chose a bank that deploys superior security features like encryption and multi-factor authentication (more on these later) to protect your personal information.
+This might leave you feeling frustrated and unsure about how to stay safe online.
+You already use a password manager, anti-virus software, and you chose a bank that deploys superior security features like encryption and multi-factor authentication (more on these later) to protect your personal information.

 Pay Close Attention to Your Accounts, or Know What to Look For

-Just because scammers are digitally breaking into financial accounts doesn’t mean all of their actions are 100 percent invisible.
+Just because scammers are digitally breaking into financial and social media accounts doesn’t mean all of their actions are 100 percent invisible.

-In some instances, you might not be aware someone is committing fraud against you.
-For example, criminals may gain access to your email in order to obtain your bank login credentials.
+In some instances, you might not be aware someone is committing fraud against you or that a data breach has occurred.
+For example, cyber criminals may gain access to your email in order to obtain your bank login credentials.
 (Do you use your email as your log-in ID?
 You should consider changing it to something else.)
 Or they might make repeated phone calls to your bank or other businesses, guessing answers to personal questions until they successfully authenticate as you.